litzinger/reel-docs/10.module-tags/docs.md

  Optional.
 Offset the query results.
 For example, do not show the first 3 videos.

+ >>> Offset parameter is no longer supported due to changes in the most recent versions of the YouTube and Vimeo APIs.

 ```variable_prefix=”“```

  Optional.
 Allows you to prefix all variables within the tag to avoid possible collisions with other modules.